kruthar/symbol/README.md

     ```

 ### Variables
-You can set variables using the `is` keyword
+You can set variables using the `variable` instruction and `is` keyword

     ```
-    > var is one two three
+    > variable var is one two three
     > print var
     123
+    ```

+Assigning variables with variable values works how you would expect

+    ```
+    > variable test is one
+    > variable test is test plus two
+    > println test
+    3
     ```

 ### Literal Types